Gross-Hopkins Duals of Higher Real K-theory Spectra: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Mark Behrens, Paul Goerss, Hans-Werner Henn, Mike Hopkins and Craig Westerland for useful conversations.
-This material is also based upon work supported by the National Science Foundation under Grant No.~DMS-1606479 and Grant No.~DMS-1612020/1725563.
+The authors would like to thank Mark Behrens, Paul Goerss, Hans-Werner Henn, Mike Hopkins and Craig Westerland for useful conversations, as well as the referee for useful suggestions and corrections.